An At Home Facial Exactly Like The One Your Esthetician Would Give You (Well, Almost)

 What to do: Use a store-bought peel to infuse your skin with a surge of powerful anti-aging, anti-acne, and revitalizing ingredients.
 Follow the instructions on your peel, as some require a wipe-off while others direct you to let the formula sink in.

 Why you’re doing it: Professional peels literally remove the top layers of your skin to facilitate cell turnover so fresh, healthy cells can surface.
 Facial peels are popular because they can help with texture, tone, anti-aging, and acne.
-For your at-home facial, use a peel you find at any drug or beauty store.
+For your at-home facial, use a peel you find at any convenience or beauty store.
 It will contain a less potent formula but, as I’ve already mentioned, you can’t get the superhero strength unless you go to an esthetician (which you should if you have some severe issues).

 What to use: Dr. Dennis Gross Skincare Alpha Beta® Peel Original Formula, $88, Amazon is amenable to even sensitive skin, so much so that you can use it daily.
 It’s loved and coveted for a reason – the glycolic acid, mandelic acid, and willow bark extract combined with retinol make a powerful DIY peel so your complexion becomes smooth, clear, and luminous.
 Plus, this two-step peel comes in a pre-soaked cotton towelettes to avoid a mess.
 Benjamin emphasizes that there are many types of chemical peels made for different skin needs, so do your research before you buy.